topcoat/topcoat/README.md

         npm install

-_*Topcoat uses Grunt 0.4.0 you might want to [read](http://gruntjs.com/getting-started) more on their website if you haven't upgraded since a lot has changed.._
+_*Topcoat uses Grunt 0.4.0.
+You might want to [read](http://gruntjs.com/getting-started) more on their website if you haven't upgraded since a lot has changed._

 * Type `grunt` in the command line to build the css.
 * The results will be built into the release folder.